 Fourteen years later, the King took his new bride, Anne, to stay at Thornbury for ten days.
 Mary Tudor (“Bloody Mary”) also stayed here as a princess, but after her death, the Castle went back to Buckingham’s descendants.

-We stayed in the Portlethen suite which you also reach by going up a stone staircase and which is not in the main building, but the gate house (which was fine with us).
-We loved it as it was just so redolent of times gone by, with its own old tapestry hanging on the walls and an incredibly comfortable four poster bed for us (the children slept in the living area on pull out beds).
+We stayed in the Portlethen suite which you also reach by going up a stone staircase and which is not in the main building, but the gatehouse (which was fine with us).
+We loved it as it was just so redolent of times gone by, with its own old tapestry hanging on the walls and an incredibly comfortable four-poster bed for us (the children slept in the living area on the pull out beds).
 The bathroom was well-stocked with lovely toiletries, but it was old-fashioned (and that’s a good thing in our book).

-We loved our stay at Thornbury, but of course it wasn’t absolutely perfect (is anything?).
-We have no complaints about the marvellous rooms, and we also loved climbing the stone staircase, but realise that this would be tricky for those with small children, and also for those who have problems getting around easily.
-Our only issue was that, although the staff were all friendly, the service was slow and, in order for our stay to have been out of this world, the food could, and perhaps should, have been better.
+We loved our stay at Thornbury, but of course, it wasn’t absolutely perfect (is anything?).
+We have no complaints about the marvelous rooms, and we also loved climbing the stone staircase, but realize that this would be tricky for those with small children, and also for those who have problems getting around easily.
+Our only issue was that, although the staff was all friendly, the service was slow and, in order for our stay to have been out of this world, the food could, and perhaps should, have been better.
 As it was, however, it was still pretty damn special.

 We stayed one night as guests at Thornbury Castle, near Bristol, which is part of the Luxury Family Hotels collection.
 However, all our opinions are our own.

 Classic Rooms start at £170 per night based on two adults sharing on a room and breakfast basis.
 A room accommodating two adults and two children is available from £270 per room per night on a room and breakfast basis.